Israeli Air Force: Insignia

 The insignia / roundel of the Israeli Air Force consists of a blue Star of David on a white circle.
 Aircraft usually carry it painted in six positions – on the top and bottom of each wing, and on each side of the fuselage.
-A low-visibility variant – a blue Star of David without the white circle – also exists, although its use is extremely rare.
+A low-visibility variant – a blue Star of David without the white circle – exists, although its use is extremely rare.
 Squadron markings usually go on the tail fin.

 History

 Early years (1948–1967)

-Forerunners of the Israeli Air Force were the Palestine Flying Service established by the Irgun in 1937, and Sherut Avir, the air wing of the Haganah.
+Forerunners of the Israeli Air Force were Sherut Avir, the air wing of the Haganah, and the Palestine Flying Service established by the Irgun in 1937.

 The Israeli Air Force formed on May 28, 1948, shortly after Israel declared statehood and found itself under attack.
 The force consisted of a hodge-podge of commandeered or donated civilian aircraft converted to military use.
 A variety of obsolete and surplus ex-World War II combat-aircraft were quickly sourced by various means to supplement this fleet.
-The backbone of the IAF consisted of 25 Avia S-199s (purchased from Czechoslovakia, essentially Czechoslovak-built Messerschmitt Bf 109s), and 60 Supermarine Spitfire LF Mk IXEs, the first of which, "Israel 1", was locally assembled from British abandoned spare parts and a salvaged engine from an Egyptian Air Force Spitfire with most of the rest purchased from Czechoslovakia.
+The backbone of the IAF consisted of 25 Avia S-199s purchased from Czechoslovakia, essentially Czechoslovak-built Messerschmitt Bf 109s, and 60 Supermarine Spitfire LF Mk IXEs, the first of which, "Israel 1", was locally assembled from British abandoned spare parts and a salvaged engine from an Egyptian Air Force Spitfire, with most of the rest purchased from Czechoslovakia.

-Creativity and resourcefulness were the foundations of early Israeli military success in the air, rather than technology (which, at the inception of the IAF, was generally inferior to that used by Israel's adversaries).
-The majority, 15 out of the first 18 pilots in 101 Squadron (Israel), of the IAF's first military-grade pilots in 1948 were foreign volunteers (both Jewish and non-Jewish), mainly World War II veterans who wanted to collaborate with Israel's struggle for independence, with the rest of the military-grade pilots being Israeli WWII veterans, whereas pilots from Sherut Avir were mainly locals who flew light civilian aircraft for supply, reconnaissance, and makeshift ground attack with hand-thrown light bombs and hand fired light machine guns.